AMR Creditors Urge Unions To Agree Contracts

 AMR's creditors committee urged pilots' and flight attendants' unions to promptly reach consensual contracts with the bankrupt parent of American Airlines, saying those employees would do far better in agreed deals than if the court abrogated contracts.

-The committee spoke out a day after Judge Sean Lane denied a request by American to abandon collective bargaining agreements with its pilots' union, an unexpected decision and setback for bankrupt AMR in its quest to save more than USD$1 billion a year in labor costs.
+The committee spoke out a day after Judge Sean Lane denied a request by American to abandon collective bargaining agreements with its pilots' union, an unexpected decision and setback for bankrupt AMR in its quest to save more than USD$1 billion a year in labour costs.

 Judge Lane, who is overseeing AMR's Chapter 11 bankruptcy restructuring, turned down American's motion in part because it would give the carrier unrestricted ability to temporarily lay off pilots and engage in code-sharing.